- X-Ray UV and IR

-Having been in contact with the agent for the Keunen family I can say with certainty that the painting in question has Van Gogh's brushwork.
+Having been in contact with the agent for the Keunen family, I can say with certainty that the painting in question has Van Gogh's brushwork.
 I have promised not to share their findings but, this painting, or at least parts of it, is by Vincent van Gogh.

 Given that this painting is extremely fragile, it was decided to further protect it from the elements while research is carried out.
-Today it is being held in a secure climate controlled storage deposit.
+Today it is being held in a secure climate-controlled storage deposit.

 Jo Van Gogh-Bonger vehemently opposed anyone touching Vincent's paintings, even at the suggestion of the Rijksmuseum in Amsterdam.

-Vincent was introduced to emerald green by his favorite paint supplier, Petrus Joannes Tyck when he moved to Antwerp in late 1885.
+Vincent was introduced to emerald green by his favorite paint supplier, Petrus Joannes Tyck, when he moved to Antwerp in late 1885.
 He also began using a different type of canvas.

-Paint pigment analysis will determine if the green underlying paint came before his move to Antwerp or after.
+Paint pigment analysis will determine if the underlying green paint came before his move to Antwerp or after.

-When Vincent moved to Paris, his choice of canvas changed again as his primary suppliers became Tasset et L'Hote, and also Pere Tanguy.
-He started using ready-made canvases in standard format; Some of which, were stamped by the manufacturer or retailer.
+When Vincent moved to Paris, his choice of canvas changed again as his primary suppliers became Tasset et L'Hote and Pere Tanguy: He started using ready-made canvases in standard format, some stamped by the manufacturer or retailer.

 Canvases also varied with regards to a particular weave pattern as well as warp and weft count.
-Then there are the rolls of primed canvas Vincent used during his Dutch period, and again between 1888 - 1890.
-In this instance, Vincent cut several pieces from the same 5 or 10 m x 2.10 m roll which he then stretched onto strainer bars, made by a carpenter in Nuenen.
+Then there are the rolls of primed canvas Vincent used during his Dutch period and again between 1888 - 1890.
+In this instance, Vincent cut several pieces from the same 5 or 10 m x 2.10 m roll, which he then stretched onto strainer bars made by a carpenter in Nuenen.
 Hence the non-standard size of some of Vincent's paintings.